m4n50n/most_repeated_word/README.md

 # ![4Geeks Logo](http://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=4geeks,16) Most repeated word with JavaScript

+✏ *Finding the most frequent word in a paragraph*.

 ## What to do next?

 📄 Running a web-server using the following command in the **Gitpod workspace** terminal: